Hyle-org/devhub-hyle/docs/concepts/proof-composition.md

 ## Delegating identity

-Each transaction in Hylé is signed by a single identity blob.
+Each transaction in Hyli is signed by a single identity blob.
 By default, this identity authorizes all blobs in the transaction.

-For cross-contract composition, Hylé supports **callees**, blobs that run under a different identity.
+For cross-contract composition, Hyli supports **callees**, blobs that run under a different identity.

 This lets contracts trigger delegated actions without needing nested calls or recursion.